mRs-/Black-Friday-Deals/README.md

 Find the right hairstyle for you with the power of AI - use code BFRIDAY30 in checkout

+### 💡 [Signals for HomeKit](https://apps.apple.com/us/app/signals-for-homekit/id1453293391) - 40% off all In-App Purchases, Nov 29 - Dec 3

+Communicate at home with the smart lights you already have, with Signals for HomeKit!

 <p>&nbsp;</p>

 ## 🗣️ Social